PBP22-C/koperasi_kejujuran/README.md

 - DB_PORT=3306
 - DB_DATABASE=koperasi_kejujuran

-In the example above we create database named anforcom which runs on Localhost (127.0.0.1) on port 3306
+In the example above we create database named koperasi_kejujuran which runs on Localhost (127.0.0.1) on port 3306

 #### 3. Generate key
 ```